organisciak/field-exam/ngrams/README.md

+#Google Books corpus-based term frequencies.
+##Overview
+The following scripts are included here:
-ngam.sh parse the Google English One Million ngram data into year by year gz files, making it easier an more efficient to do lookups in them.
+ * [NGram.sh](#NGram.sh) - Split Google's English One Million dataset into compressed year by year files, making lookups easy.

+##NGram.sh
+ngram.sh parses the Google English One Million ngram dataset into a more manageable collection of compressed gzip files, separated by year.

+This enables more efficient lookups against Google's large ngrams data.
+This is due to two reason: first, by having a large number of smaller files, looking up ngram data for a specific year doesn't need to process multiple gb of data.
+Secondly, by compress the files with GZip, one can perform faster searches on Linux or Unix systems (including Mac OS) using zgrep.

-Download the data here:
+Download the Google One Million NGram dataset for processing here: http://storage.googleapis.com/books/ngrams/books/datasetsv2.html
-http://storage.googleapis.com/books/ngrams/books/datasetsv2.html

  Usage: